 Parents are enthusiastic about this model's child-friendly features that include rounded edges, durable build, and spacious design.
-Fairly easy to assemble; can be used inside and outside.
+Fairly easy to assemble.
+Can be used inside or outside.

 Rare issues with the door sticking or not closing easily have been reported.
 Not very portable.
 On the higher end of the price range.